 Students who are absent from school any part of the school day may not participate in that day's practice, performance or competition unless authorized by administration.
 Parent excused absences will not necessarily be authorized by administration.
-(Some examples of excused absences that do not require authorization from administration: funerals, doctor appointments, college visits, field trips, family emergencies).
+(Some examples of excused absences that would be authorized by administration: funerals, doctor appointments, college visits, field trips, family emergencies).